randalrausch/disruptwell/README.md

         - Getting it all correct is challenging
           - from sensor selection and calibration to remote update to scale to robustness to managing complexity and Murphy
           - Standard maturation of new product and services and industries
+    - so what????
+      - lots and lots and lots of data.  what to do with it?
+        - use AI to reason over all the data???????
+      - digital twins
+        - ...
+      - Companies know how to make decisions with data will win
+      -
     - Disruptions
+          -
           -
   - 3D Printing
     - what is subtractive?